OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 # python3 -m pip install --user jsonschema virtualenv pudb pyyaml
 ```

-Install the latest version of cmake on top of the outdated cmake package from the package manager
+Install the latest version of [cmake](https://github.com/Kitware) on top of the outdated cmake package from the package manager.

 ```console
 # cd cmake-3.25.1/